 We've done just that with Google Earth, available today in preview beta on WebAssembly.
 Keep in mind that this is still a beta of Google Earth and may not be as smooth as you're used to (try out regular Earth for web).
 You can experiment with this beta in Chrome and other Chromium-based browsers, including Edge (Canary version) and Opera, as well as Firefox.
-Consider this beta your inspiration if you too are looking for better cross-browser support for your native applications.
+Consider this beta your inspiration if you too are looking for better cross-browser support for your platform-specific applications.

 Why we chose WebAssembly for Google Earth

-We originally wrote most of Google Earth in C++ because it was a native application intended for desktop install.
+We originally wrote most of Google Earth in C++ because it was a desktop application intended for install.
 Then we were able to port it to Android and iOS as smartphones took hold, retaining most of our C++ codebase using NDK and Objective-C++.
 In 2017, when we brought Earth to the web, we used Native Client (NaCl) to compile the C++ code and run it in the Chrome browser.

 At the time, NaCl was the only browser technology that allowed us to port our C++ code to the browser and give us the kind of performance Earth needed.
 Unfortunately, NaCl was a Chrome-only technology that never saw adoption across browsers.
 Now we're starting to switch to WebAssembly, which lets us take that same code and run it across browsers.
 This means Earth will be available to more people across the web.